jhinmainksta/drone/docs/en/simulation.md

 # Simulation overview

-The Clover simulation environment allows users to run and debug their code within a simulator while using most of the features available on the real drone.
+The Drone simulation environment allows users to run and debug their code within a simulator while using most of the features available on the real drone.
 The simulation utilizes [PX4 SITL mode](sitl.md) and uses the same ROS code as the real drone.
 Most hardware is simulated as well.

 <img src="../assets/simulator.jpg" width=600 class=center>